Below is our list of frequently asked questions. If you don’t see your question here, please feel free to contact us directly!

 2.)
 Who will be reading my submission?

-All submissions will be read by members of the Autumn House editorial team, and all submissions are read by at least two readers.
+Submissions are read by a combination of the Autumn House staff, paid screeners, and volunteer screeners.
+All submissions are read by at least two readers.

 3.)
 I accidentally submitted my manuscript with my name on it, what should I do?